joao-azevedo-toptal/podcaster-zara/README.md

 Localforage is used to try to avoid localStorage maximum size errors while saving.
 It will try to use IndexedDB, WebSQL, or localStorage in this order.

-The cog button in the header opens a small settings popover that allows changing the source of the episodes, the delay between routes, and toggling the dark theme.
+The cog button in the header opens a small settings popover that allows changing the source of the episodes, the delay between routes, toggling the dark theme, and clearing all local storage.

+**Visit https://cors-anywhere.herokuapp.com/corsdemo and click on the "Request temporary access to the demo server" button when having CORS errors because it may have expired.**

 ## Screenshots